Vestibular Neuronitis

 View Patient Education

-Vestibular neuronitis causes a self-limited episode of vertigo, presumably due to inflammation of the vestibular division of the 8th cranial nerve; some vestibular dysfunction may persist.
+Vestibular neuronitis causes a self-limited episode of vertigo, presumably due to inflammation of the vestibular division of the eighth cranial nerve; some vestibular dysfunction may persist.

+Vestibular neuronitis is an acute inflammatory condition affecting the vestibular division of the eighth cranial nerve and causing dysequilibrium due to disordered impulses transmitted from the inner ear to the brain.
 Sometimes vestibular neuronitis is used synonymously with viral labyrinthitis.
-However vestibular neuronitis manifests only with vertigo, whereas in viral labyrinthitis, tinnitus, hearing loss, or both are also present.
+However, vestibular neuronitis manifests only with vertigo, whereas in viral labyrinthitis, tinnitus, hearing loss, or both are also present.

 Symptoms and Signs of Vestibular Neuronitis